-We have to acknowledge that fall and winter are here.
+Fall and winter are here.
 Please read the discussion below it could very well allow you to go through the upcoming seasons injury free.

 Snow shoveling is one of the more common causes of back injuries during the winter months.
 However, this type of injury is preventable if you know the best ways to remove snow without straining the back.

 The following snow removal tips can help you to avoid low back injuries and pain during the snowy winter season.